-Usually software is only one element of a larger computer based system.
-Ultimately, software is interfaced with other software/hardware systems.
-System testing is actually a series of different tests whose sole purpose is to exercise the full computer based system.
+System Testing is a level of testing that validates the complete and fully integrated software product.
+The purpose of a system test is to evaluate the end-to-end system specifications.
+Usually, the software is only one element of a larger computer-based system.
+Ultimately, the software is interfaced with other software/hardware systems.
+System Testing is defined as a series of different tests whose sole purpose is to exercise the full computer-based system.

-Testing the fully integrated applications including external peripherals in order to check how components interact with one another and with the system as a whole.
-This is also called End to End scenario testing..
+- Testing the fully integrated applications including external peripherals in order to check how components interact with one another and with the system as a whole.
+This is also called End to End testing scenario.

-As with almost any technical process, software testing has a prescribed order in which things should be done.
+As with almost any software engineering process, software testing has a prescribed order in which things should be done.
 The following is a list of software testing categories arranged in chronological order.
 These are the steps taken to fully test new software in preparation for marketing it:

-Unit testing – testing performed on each module or block of code during development.
-Unit testing is normally done by the programmer who writes the code.
+- Unit testing performed on each module or block of code during development.
+Unit Testing is normally done by the programmer who writes the code.

-System testing – testing done by a professional testing agent on the completed software product before it is introduced to the market.
+- System testing done by a professional testing agent on the completed software product before it is introduced to the market.

 There are more than 50 types of System Testing.
 For an exhaustive list of software testing types click here.
 Below we have listed types of system testing a large software development company would typically use

-Usability Testing – Usability testing mainly focuses on the user’s-ease to use the application, flexibility in handling controls and ability of the system to meet its objectives
+- Usability Testing – mainly focuses on the user’s ease to use the application, flexibility in handling controls and ability of the system to meet its objectives

-Load Testing – Load testing is necessary to know that a software solution will perform under real life loads.
+- Load Testing – is necessary to know that a software solution will perform under real-life loads.

-Regression Testing – Regression testing involves testing done to make sure none of the changes made over the course of the development process have caused new bugs.
+- Regression Testing – involves testing done to make sure none of the changes made over the course of the development process have caused new bugs.
 It also makes sure no old bugs appear from the addition of new software modules over time.

-Recovery Testing – Recovery testing is done to demonstrate a software solution is reliable, trustworthy and can successfully recoup from possible crashes.
+- Recovery Testing – is done to demonstrate a software solution is reliable, trustworthy and can successfully recoup from possible crashes.

-Migration Testing – Migration testing is done to ensure that the software can be moved from older system infrastructures to current system infrastructures without any issues.
+- Migration Testing – is done to ensure that the software can be moved from older system infrastructures to current system infrastructures without any issues.

 There are over 50 different types of system testing.
 The specific types used by a tester depend on several variables.
 Those variables include:

-Resources available to the tester – Of course some testers will not necessary resources to conduct a testing type.
-For example if you are a tester working for a large software development firm, you are likely to have expensive automated testing software not available to others.
+- Resources available to the tester – Of course some testers will not have the necessary resources to conduct a testing type.
+For example, if you are a tester working for a large software development firm, you are likely to have expensive automated testing software not available to others.